jts272/pp2-license-to-quiz/docs/README.md

 Comments were also included in the HTML markup in this project to delineate the element's function.
 The stylesheet was organized by section.
 More global rules were at the top, whilst media queries were last.

 Script tags to relevant JavaScript files were placed as the last child of the body tags.
 Each page follows a consistent flow that is human-scannable.
+Project files are systematically named and folders were created for bigger collections of images.

 The overall goal is to create code that is robust, yet semantically logical to human readers too.
 I commented heavily on the script side.
 My code needs to be understandable now and also in the future.
 Furthermore, it eases potential future collaboration.